ergoplatform/ergodocs/docs/node/conf/conf-wallet.md

 ```conf
 dustLimit = null
 ```
-This sets the minimum amount of tokens that can be in a transaction output.
-If it's set to null (default), there's no minimum limit.
+The `dustLimit` sets the minimum amount of tokens that can be included in a transaction output.
+If it's set to null (default), there is no minimum limit.

-with `dustLimit = 1000000`` the node wallet will skip boxes to self having less than .001 ERG
+For example, with `dustLimit = 1000000`, the node wallet will ignore boxes to self that contain less than .001 ERG.

 ## Maximum and Optimal Inputs
 ```conf
 maxInputs = 100
 optimalInputs = 3
 ```
 The `maxInputs` setting determines the maximum number of inputs a transaction can have.
 The `optimalInputs` setting specifies the preferred number of inputs for a transaction.
-This allows you to merge dust when doing payments.

 ## Test Mnemonic and Keys Quantity
 ```conf